MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-flow-parts.md

 ## Next Steps

 In this topic, we took a look at the components that make a flow.
-We build flows using **connectors** to apps and services, **triggers** to launch the flow, **actions** to make something happen in the flow, **conditions** to make decisions, and **loops** to iterate in a flow.
+We build flows by connecting to apps and services, **triggers** to launch the flow, **actions** to make something happen in the flow, **conditions** to make decisions, and **loops** to iterate in a flow.
 Next, we'll review what we've learned so far in this Guided Learning course.